Aelto/gw2-build-bank/README.md

 ## Getting it

-### Prebuild binaries
+### Prebuilt binaries
-Get one of the prebuild binaries from the [releases](https://github.com/Aelto/gw2-build-bank/releases)
+Get one of the prebuilt binaries from the [releases](https://github.com/Aelto/gw2-build-bank/releases)

 ### Compiling from the source
  1. Start by installing the Rust compiler using the instructions related to your operating system